aglabx/OantigenMiner/README.md

 ## Overview

-O-antigens are glycoprotein components on bacterial cell surfaces.
-Recently, there has been increasing attention paid to searching and analyzing O-antigens due to their importance in bacterial identification, epidemiological studies, and vaccine development.
+O-antigens are essential components of lipopolysaccharides exposed on the surface of bacterial cells, and their diversity has increased significantly over time.
+The identification of O-antigen operons is crucial for comparative genomics, bacterial identification, epidemiological studies, and vaccine development tasks.
 Here we introduce **WOOF**, an automatic pipeline for searching and visualizing O-antigen operons.

 ## Installation